cotes2020/jekyll-theme-chirpy/README.md

 ## Support

 If you enjoy this theme or find it helpful, please consider becoming my sponsor, I'd really appreciate it!
-Click the button <kbd>:heart:Sponsor</kbd> at the top of the [Home Page](https://github.com/cotes2020/jekyll-theme-chirpy) and choose a link that suits you to donate.
-This will encourage me and help me maintain this project.
+Click the button <kbd>:heart:Sponsor</kbd> at the top of the [Home Page](https://github.com/cotes2020/jekyll-theme-chirpy) and choose a link that suits you to donate; this will encourage and help me better maintain the project.

 ## License